 Each year, available interest income and gifts to the fund are distributed to Milton residents, as needed, primarily to prevent utility shutoffs, to prevent eviction, and promote safe and stable housing.
 Self-referrals and referrals from local agencies serving Milton residents are welcome.

 Each year, available income from the fund is distributed to First Parish members in need, usually on a quarterly basis.
 Referrals to the fund are usually self-referrals and are strictly confidential.

 The Henry B. Martin Fund and The Swift Charity

 The Martin-Swift Funds provide quarterly grants to aid Milton residents and families.

 Learn more about the history of these funds below.

-Diane Ferrari, Funds Coordinator, is a licensed social worker and will be happy to discuss any application for assistance.
-Applicants meet with Diane for an interview and a financial review.
+Noreen Dolan, Fund Coordinator, is a licensed social worker and will be happy to discuss any application for assistance.
+Applicants meet with Noreen for an interview and a financial review.
 It should be noted that eligibility is not determined strictly by income; each referral is considered by an individual’s or family’s situation.
 The Trustees are responsible for making final decisions on eligibility and levels of assistance.